X-PLUG/MobileAgent/README.md

 | Multi-App  | 1.
 Open the calendar and look at today's date, then go to Notes and create a new note to write "Today is {today's data}".<br>2.
 Check the temperature in the next 5 days, and then create a new note in Notes and write a temperature analysis.<br>3.
 Search the result for today's Lakers game, and then create a note in Notes to write a sport news for this result. |

 ## Evaluation results
 We evaluated Mobile-Agent on Mobile-Eval.
-The evaluation results are available at [LINK].
+The evaluation results are available at [LINK](https://github.com/X-PLUG/MobileAgent/tree/main/results).
 *   We have stored the evaluation results for the 10 apps and the multi-app scenario in folders named after each app.
 * The numbers within each app's folder represent the results for different types of instruction within that app.
 *   For example, if you want to view the results of Mobile-Agent for the second instruction in Google Maps, you should go to the following path:```results/Google Maps/2```.